 Here’s a quick guide on how to get started with splitboarding.

 - First, you need to have the right gear.
 In addition to your splitboard, you’ll need bindings, skins and poles.
 You can either purchase a complete kit, or put together your own gear depending on your budget and preferences.
-You’ll also need avalanche gear.
+You’ll also need avalanche gear and a bag to put it all in.
 Once you have all the necessary kit, it’s time to hit the slopes!

 - When splitboarding, always be aware of your surroundings and remain cautious at all times.
 Start by riding easy terrain to get a feel for how your board handles, and be sure to take breaks often so you don’t get too tired.
 As you become more comfortable with splitboarding, you can start exploring more challenging terrain.